sachin4594/svaidya.github.io/_pages/talks.md

 Frontiers in scintillation, quantum optics, and interpretable AI for physics -- _upcoming_\
 CINT colloquium at Sandia National Laboratories (October 2024) | Albuquerque, New Mexico

-Emerging paradigms in nanophotonics -- _upcoming_\
+Emerging paradigms in nanophotonics\
-Host: Prof. Boubacar Kanté at University of California, Berkeley (October 2024) | Berkeley, California
+Host: Prof. Boubacar Kanté and Prof. Eli Yablonovitch at University of California, Berkeley (October 2024) | Berkeley, California

 Advances in topological insulators and semimetals\
 Host: Prof. Shanhui Fan at Stanford University (June 2024) | Stanford, California